jusstsdk/Insight/README.md

    - responsiveness
    - 1 exam for all course or 1 per subtitle (if later, then what difference is it from an exercise?)
    - sending emails to reset passwords and other emails not needed? // Needed
+   - What is "follow up on an unresolved problem"?

 # Bugs